rachelesmee/website/foss4gukonline2020/sessions.md

 # Stay home and innovate: redesigning an Earth Observation-fuelled accelerator supporting SMEs and start-ups (lightning talk)

-Ruuta Skujina,	Evenflow SPRL: 🐦 ⚡ 12:50
+Ruuta Skujina,	Evenflow SPRL: 🐦 ⚡ 12:50	BST (UTC+1)

 _The PARSEC Accelerator, distributing €2.5 Million to SMEs and start-ups, enabled innovation from the safety of home as a response to the COVID-19._

 The PARSEC Accelerator, which will distribute €2.5 Million in equity-free funding for Earth Observation-based innovation, was one of the Copernicus-enabled business opportunities that Evenflow presented at the FOSS4G Bucharest in August 2019.
 After the successful start to 2020, with the PARSEC Open Call 1 attracting 348 SMEs and start-ups from 36 different countries and resulting in 100 competitive winners (#100PARSEC), the COVID-19 pandemic changed the rules of the game.
 The international team behind the accelerator committed to continue supporting innovation of SMEs, and therefore redesigned the first stage and the second Open Call of the accelerator.
 This enabled innovation to continue from the safety of home within the PARSEC ecosystem, and created a more open and borderless accelerator.
 # Native support for vector tiles in QGIS (presentation)

-Saber Razmjooei,	Lutra Consulting: 🐦 12:10
+Saber Razmjooei,	Lutra Consulting: 🐦 12:10	BST (UTC+1)

 _With QGIS 3.14, we have introduced native support for vector tiles in QGIS.
 It allows users to load, render, style and generate vector tiles in QGIS._